The Ultimate Big Island Travel Guide, Updated 2023

 RELATED: Best Big Island Farmers Markets

 If you are looking for a thrill, the Big Island has a major cliff jumping opportunity to get your adrenaline going (at your own risk).
 Head to South Point, also known as Ka Lae, to jump off the southernmost tip of the United States.
-Depending on the conditions it might be anywhere from a 20-foot to 75-foot jump straight into the ocean below.
-Please pay attention to ocean conditions.
+Depending on conditions it might be anywhere from a 20-foot to 75-foot jump straight into the ocean below.
+Please pay attention to the ocean, tide and weather conditions.

 Skydiving is extremely popular on the Hawaiian Islands.
 You can check out Big Island Gravity LLC.